TheArturthur/CoppermindScraper/Cosmere/Taravangian.md

  by  botanicaxu  With Shallan , Kabsal, and Jasnah During a [[Highstorm\|highstorm]], Taravangian's granddaughter became trapped within a room in the [[Conclave\|Conclave]] when a large stone fell and obstructed the doorway.
 The king enlisted the help of [[Jasnah Kholin\|Jasnah Kholin]], who had already been in the city, offering her access to the [[Palanaeum\|Palanaeum]] in exchange for the use of her [[Soulcaster\|Soulcaster]] to remove the rock.
 Making a deal with the heretical princess was a dangerous political move on Taravangian's part as it risked angering the [[Ardentia\|ardentia]].
 Ostensibly, Taravangian made the deal because his architects would not have time to cut through the boulder before the next highstorm arrived and because removing the boulder by conventional means would gave risked further cave-ins in the area.
 In actuality, Taravangian could have rescued his granddaughter on his own, but wanted to see Jasnah's powers in order to confirm his suspicions that she was a [[Surgebinder\|Surgebinder]].
 Before Soulcasting the rock to smoke, Jasnah recommended that the king and his staff move to the end of the hall to be out of range; however, Taravangian refused, ostensibly out of a desire not leave his granddaughter to go through the ordeal alone.
 The Alethi princess then Soulcast the stone into smoke, freeing the king's granddaughter, along with the child's nursemaids and several palace servants.
 Taravangian offered to hold a feast as a way of thanking Jasnah; however, she declined instead requesting to be taken directly to the Palanaeum so she could begin her study.
 The incident with Taravangian's granddaughter had been deliberately planned by the king.
 He suspected Jasnah was using means to soulcast that did not include the use of the fabrial she carried and intentionally engineered a scenario where he could observe her work.
 Despite his ulterior motives, he was concerned for his granddaughter's well-being and did not want her to be harmed, despite putting her in a dangerous situation.
 Weeks later, Taravangian joined [[Shallan\|Shallan]] and Jasnah for lunch on their balcony in the [[Palanaeum\|Veil]].
 In response to Jasnah's inquiry, he reported that his granddaughter had recovered from her ordeal, though now avoided the narrower passageways of the Conclave in case of a repeat incident.
 Curious, he asked the princess where she had acquired her Soulcaster, further confirming his hypothesis that she "was" the Soulcaster when she declined to answer.
 He acknowledged her refusal and turned the subject towards Shallan and her artistic skills, which had earned her quite the reputation in the Conclave and Palace.
 She was all too happy to fulfill the king's request for a portrait, which he intended to give as a gift to his granddaughter.

-While Shallan drew, the king struck up conversation again with Jasnah, this time about religion and the Jasnah's lack of faith.
+ by  Steve Argyle  Being drawn by [[Shallan\|Shallan]] While Shallan drew, the king struck up conversation again with Jasnah, this time about religion and the Jasnah's lack of faith.
 He had trouble understanding how she could differentiate between right and wrong when what was right was a dictate of the [[Almighty\|Almighty]].
 Right and wrong, Jasnah argued, shouldn't be subject to the will of an unseen being.
 To her, morality and human will were as independent from religion as mathematics.
 Taravangian ultimately claimed to disagree with the scholar, though he did admire the efficiency of her arguments.
 Jasnah explained that she had no intention of trying to convert him to her beliefs, unlike those in the ardentia, who had repeately tried to convert her.
 Shallan, who had been engrossed in the conversation, went to finish her drawing of the king, however, found that she had added several [[Cryptic\|Cryptics]] to the background of her sketch by accident.
 She destroyed the drawing, promising Taravangian that she would do him another by the end of the day.
 Shortly after, Taravangian excused himself so he could visit one of the many hospitals that he had established in [[Kharbranth\|Kharbranth]].
 After he took his leave, Jasnah chided Shallan for calling the king dull and told her that she was not to refer to him in that manner.
 She deeply admired the man who reminded her of her uncle [[Dalinar\|Dalinar]] and found them both to be earnest and sincere.
 After several people were killed in the theater district of Kharbranth, Taravangian stepped in, hoping that he could prompt the city watch into action.
 His efforts failed and despite the reprimands, the watch continued to ignore the section of the city that had been terrorized by criminals.
 Eventually, Jasnah took it upon herself to remove the criminals, traveling into the city late at night with Shallan and purposely putting them in a situation where they would be attacked.
 After she killed the men using Soulcasting, Jasnah explained to Shallan that she had done so as a service to the king of whom she felt she had taken advantage.
 She worried that Taravangian did not realize the danger he had put himself in by welcoming her to his city and did what she could to help him.
 Weeks later, Taravangian visited Shallan in the hospital after her supposed suicide attempt.
 Taravangian visited the hospitals of Kharbranth at least once a week and was a welcomed sight for those admitted on the ward.
 During his visits he would sit and talk with each patient, checking on their progress, and doing what he could to help.
 Shallan complimented the king on the greatness of Kharbranth's hospitals, an accomplishment of which the man was extremely proud.
 Taravangian denied Shallan's request to be released from the hospital.
 However, before he left, did grant her wish for visitation rights.
 Outside the ward, Taravangian ran into Jasnah who had been studying in the waiting room.
 He explained that Shallan could now receive visitors and passed on the news that she had decided to return to her family's estate before leaving the princess to visit with her student.
 [[Szeth\|Szeth]], the [[Assassin in White\|Assassin in White]], traveled to Kharbranth with orders to kill the king after causing destruction throughout [[Jah Keved\|Jah Keved]].
 The assassin had explicit instructions on how the king was to be killed: it was to be done quietly, without any additional deaths and the man was only to die after he acknowledged Szeth's intent.
 Taravangian ignored Szeth's declaration when confronted, instead speaking to him of the chaos and destruction the assassin had caused.
 He revealed to Szeth that he had been the assassin's hidden master and was in possession of the man's [[Oathstone\|Oathstone]].
 Taravangian had also deliberately put his own name on Szeth's list to deflect suspicion from himself.
 He took Szeth to his hidden hospital, where Szeth witnessed the atrocities the king of Kharbranth was committing to maximize access to the [[Death Rattle\|Death Rattles]].
 Taravangian freely admitted to the monstrous acts he had committed before commanding Szeth to seek out Dalinar Kholin on the [[Shattered Plains\|Shattered Plains]] and end his life.

- by  Ari Ibarra
+ by  Ari Ibarra  With the [[Diagram (literature)\|Diagram]]
 ### King of Jah Keved
 The [[Diagram (literature)\|Diagram]] showed that Taravangian needed to unite [[Roshar\|Roshar]] under his rule in order to save mankind.
 The first path was Jah Keved, and per the scripts he needed to gain possession of Szeth's Oathstone.
 After he was able to do so, he ordered Szeth to kill a number of world leaders, including [[Hanavanar\|Hanavanar]], the king of Jah Keved, and various other highprinces of Jah Keved.
 The power vacuum in Jah Keved resulted in a devastating succession war which wiped out all of the remaining highprinces.
 Taravangian arrived at the city in time for the death of the last Veden Highprince, [[Valam\|Valam]], who named him king of Jah Keved.
 Taravangian was able to fulfill his plot without anyone suspecting his intervention.
 They believed he was given the title as an act of spite from Valam and accepted Taravangian as king.